n6151h/amato/README.md

 Concepts and General Structure
 -------------------------------

-The project consists of several django apps: *people, library, talent, schedule,* and *company.
+The project consists of several django apps: *people, library, talent,* and *schedule*.

 ### People and Library